PatricCampbell/pMoney/README.md

 # Example Project
 A demo of pMoney can be found at [FoodMe](https://github.com/PatricCampbell/FoodMe).
-To use it, clone the repository and open index.html in your browser.

 # pMoney